KennyMacCormik/HerdMaster/pkg/val/README.md

 The `val` package provides a centralized and encapsulated validation mechanism using the [`go-playground/validator`](https://pkg.go.dev/github.com/go-playground/validator/v10) library.
 It is designed to ensure data integrity across the application by validating structures and variables based on predefined rules and tags.

+## Features

+1. **Singleton Validator Instance**: Implements a singleton pattern for the validator to leverage caching and thread safety.
+2. **Validation for Variables**: Supports validation of individual variables using custom tags.
+3. **Validation for Structures**: Enables validation of Go structs based on `validator` tags.
+4. **Error Formatting**: Formats validation errors for better debugging and readability.

 ## Initialization

 The package initializes a singleton instance of the validator during package initialization (`init` function).
 This ensures the validator is ready for use throughout the application without additional setup.